What is a Philippine Visa?

 Guidelines on the Entry of Temporary Visitors to the Philippines

-Danish, Icelandic, Swedish, Finnish and Norwegian nationals who are travelling to the Philippines for short-term business and tourism purposes are allowed to enter the Philippines without visa for a stay not exceeding twenty one (21) days, provided they hold valid tickets for their return journey to port of origin or next port of destination and their passports valid for a period of at least six (6) months beyond the contemplated period of stay.
+Danish, Icelandic, Swedish, Finnish and Norwegian nationals who are travelling to the Philippines for short-term business and tourism purposes are allowed to enter the Philippines without visa for a stay not exceeding thirty (30) days, provided they hold valid tickets for their return journey to port of origin or next port of destination and their passports valid for a period of at least six (6) months beyond the contemplated period of stay.

-Important Note: Nationals that are allowed to enter the Philippines without a visa for a period of stay of twenty one (21) days or less and holders of emergency passports or travel documents issued by their countries does NOT need to apply for a visa.
+Important Note: Nationals that are allowed to enter the Philippines without a visa for a period of stay of thirty (30) days or less and holders of emergency passports or travel documents issued by their countries does NOT need to apply for a visa.

 The following are allowed to enter the Philippines without a visa for a stay not exceeding fifty-nine (59) days: